ibm-cloud-docs/containers/cs_versions_127.md

 Review information about version 1.27 of {{site.data.keyword.containerlong}}.
 {: shortdesc}

-This version deprecated.
+This version is deprecated.
 Update your cluster to a [supported version](/docs/containers?topic=containers-cs_versions) as soon as possible.
 {: deprecated}

 Looking for general information on updating {{site.data.keyword.containerlong}} clusters, or information on a different version?
 See [Kubernetes version information and update actions](/docs/containers?topic=containers-cs_versions).